mahdikiani/memory/README.md

 ### 2. Retrieve API

 **Goal:**
-Given a natural language question (optionally with hints/filters), return the most relevant knowledge for that tenant:
+Given a natural language question (optionally with hints/filters), return the most relevant memory for that tenant:

 * structured entities / relations
 * text chunks (for semantic RAG)